mariusbancila/stduuid/README.md

 * [A Universally Unique IDentifier (UUID) URN Namespace](https://www.ietf.org/rfc/rfc4122.txt)

 ## Library overview
-The library defines a namespace `uuids` with the following types and functions:
+Although the specification puts the uuid library in the `std` namespace, this implementation uses the namespace `uuids` for this purpose, in order to make the library usable without violating the restrictions imposed on the `std` namespace.
+The following types and utilities are available:

 Basic types: